Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Findings

-The high-frequency journals retrieved in this study are listed in Table.\ref{tab:top10journals}.
-The retrieved journals mainly focus on the high-quality journals of JCR Q1 level, among which IEEE ACCESS has published 7 studies, which indicate the wide application of computer vision and multimedia processing technology in dermatological diagnosis.
+The selected studies were predominantly published in high-impact JCR Q1 journals, as listed in Table \ref{tab:top10journals}.
+Among which, IEEE ACCESS has published 7 studies, which indicate the wide application of computer vision and multimedia processing technology in dermatological diagnosis.
 In addition, journals such as MULTIMEDIA TOOLS AND APPLICATIONS, BIOMEDICAL SIGNAL PROCESSING AND CONTROL, and SCIENTIFIC REPORTS occupy an essential position in the fields of computer-aided diagnosis (CAD), medical image analysis, and clinical medical application, further reflecting the interdisciplinary integration trend in this field.
 The trend is toward interdisciplinary convergence in the field.
 The research involves a variety of disciplines such as computer science, engineering, biomedicine, and medicine, indicating that the application of deep learning in dermatologic diagnosis has gradually transformed from methodological research to clinical practice.

 Fig.\ref{map} illustrates the global distribution of the first authors’ affiliations across the 91 reviewed studies on deep learning-based automated skin disease diagnosis.
 The heatmap highlights that research contributions are predominantly concentrated in China with 24 papers and the United States, who possesses 20 publication, followed by significant participation from India, Canada, Saudi Arabia, and several European countries.
 Other regions, including parts of Africa and South America, show relatively lower research activity.
 This trend indicates that regions with advanced medical imaging infrastructure and robust AI research ecosystems dominate the field.
 In contrast, contributions from Africa and South America remain sparse, suggesting potential disparities in dermatological data availability and research funding.